-If one is going back to a job offer that the person once rejected, there could be lots of reasons for the scepticism by the employers.
+If one is going back to a job offer that the person once rejected, there could be lots of reasons for the skepticism by the employers.

-One of the explanation could be that the company is worried that a candidate is coming back to them because of the lack of opportunities in the market.
+One of the explanations could be that the company is worried that a candidate is coming back to them because of the lack of opportunities in the market.